 They’re not wrong.
 Some users will follow the path they’re describing.
 Most will scope out your business’s social media presence.
 Social media might even be their introduction to your business, and they might convert directly from a social media ad or post.
 To us, these are all reasons why it’s important that your digital marketing includes a strong social media strategy.
 They aren’t, however, an argument for social media as a viable replacement for a good website.

 Changes to these networks are inevitable.
-Social media itself—in nearly every aspect—is designed to be ephemeral.
-As years go by, new social media platforms will appear, older ones will fade away.
-Platform features, algorithms, and audiences will change.
-All of this is beyond your control and should be accounted for with social media and traffic generation strategies that are aggressively anticipating changes to these landscapes.
+In nearly every aspect, social media is designed to be ephemeral.
+As years go by, new social media platforms will appear, and older ones will fade away.
+The platform features, algorithms, and audiences will change.
+All of this is beyond your control and should be accounted for with social media and traffic generation strategies that aggressively anticipate changes to these landscapes.
 But hinging all of your lead generation on services outside of the control of you or your agency is a recipe for disaster.

 What isn’t beyond your control is your website and your email list.
-While social media and Google’s toolbox are important parts of your digital marketing, ultimately, they should be utilized to drive users to your website, where they can convert, whether that’s making a purchase, filling out a contact form or signing up for a mailing list.
+While social media and Google’s toolbox are important parts of your digital marketing, ultimately, they should be used to drive users to your website, where they can convert, whether making a purchase, filling out a contact form, or signing up for a mailing list.

-With your website, if something isn’t working, you get to change it.
+If something isn’t working with your website, you get to change it.
 If something is working, you get to amplify it.
-Unlike social media or SEO, you’re not devoting all of your time and resources to algorithms and services that can change at will—the will of their stakeholders—and leave you scrambling for a new strategy or solution.
-With your website design, you’re the stakeholder, and what you say, goes.https://www.wearetg.com/
+Unlike social media or SEO, you’re not devoting all your time and resources to algorithms and services that can change at will—the will of their stakeholders—and leave you scrambling for a new strategy or solution.
+With your website design, you’re the stakeholder, and what you say goes.

 So, your website should be the core of your marketing and lead generation strategies.
 What does that mean?
 You need a website designed to deliver on those expectations.
 Driving traffic toward your website is futile if your website is a dead-end for customers.
 This has been made clear in the shift in emphasis from “web design” to user experience design.
 Your website should look good, but if it doesn’t deliver a good experience for the user, it won’t deliver the leads you need.